-IYPT (The World Cup of Physics) 2016 – saw students from 29 countries around the world gather to debate their solutions to the 17 open ended problems set for the tournament.
+IYPT (The World Cup of Physics) 2017 – saw students from 30 countries around the world gather in Singapore to debate their solutions to the 17 open ended problems set for the tournament.
 The students had carried out both theoretical and practical research to explain the phenomena.
 The New Zealand students had all participated in the NZYPT regional tournaments (Auckland or Wellington or Christchurch) and the national NZYPT tournament (Auckland) before gaining selection to the initial NZ squad and the final international New Zealand team.
-They qualified through competition between the other members of the squad and attended two training camps held in Auckland in the weeks before the tournament in Russia.
+They qualified through competition between the other members of the NZ squad and attended two training camps held in Wellington and Auckland in the weeks before the international tournament in Singapore.

 The placing for the top 10 teams at the end of the tournament were:

-The 2017 IYPT will be held in Singapore.
+The 2018 IYPT will be held in Beijing, China.